AutoSys

 Data Not Appearing

-• Job Configuration: Confirm that your AutoSys jobs are correctly configured and active.
+• Job Configuration: Confirm that your AutoSys job names match the Meta JSON and the jobs are active.

 • Integration Status: Check the integration status in ADOC for any error messages.